Frequently Asked Questions

 What to bring:

-- Frozen meat: cool bag and cooling elements are useful
+- Frozen meat and refrigerated items: cool bag and cooling elements are useful

 - Eggs: To help with recycling, you can bring your own egg boxes, if you like.
 Boxes are available.
 You can also bring back our own egg boxes for us to use again - only if they are clean and undamaged